Kumki (film)

-Kumki is a 2012 Indian Tamil-language musical adventure romantic drama film written and directed by Prabhu Solomon.
-It was presented by N. Lingusamy and produced by N. Subash Chandra Bose, under the banner Thirrupathi Brothers, and distributed by K. E. Gnanavel Raja under the banner Studio Green.
-It features Vikram Prabhu, making his acting debut, while Lakshmi Menon, Thambi Ramaiah and Ashvin Raja appear in other prominent roles.
+Kumki is a 2012 Indian Tamil-language adventure romantic drama film written and directed by Prabhu Solomon.
+Produced by Thirrupathi Brothers, the film stars Vikram Prabhu, in his acting debut, while Lakshmi Menon, Thambi Ramaiah and Ashvin Raja appear in prominent roles.
+It revolves around a mahout and his elephant, who is used to guide other wild animals to minimise the destruction of properties and fields of nearby villages.

-The story revolves around a mahout and his trained Kumki elephant, who is used to guide other wild animals to minimize the destruction of properties and fields of nearby villages.
-Filming took place in various places of Karnataka and Kerala.
-The film's music is composed by D. Imman, in which his soundtrack was commended by the audience and critics.
-The cinematography was handled by M. Sukumar and editing was handled by L. V. K. Dass.
-Kumki was released on 14 December 2012.
+Filming began in September 2011 and took place in various places of Karnataka and Kerala; it was completed within 80 working days.
+The film's music was composed by D. Imman, the cinematography was handled by M. Sukumar and editing by L. V. K. Dass.

-The film opened to positive reviews from critics, praising the performances of Prabhu and Menon, the direction, and the film's soundtrack.
-It was a commercial success at the box office.
-The film won three awards at the 60th Filmfare Awards South, including Best Supporting Actor for Thambi Ramaiah, Best Music Director for D. Imman, Best Lyricist for Yugabharathi.
-The film won 7 prizes at the Tamil Nadu State Film Awards held in 2017.
-The film also won two Vijay Awards, three SIIMA Awards and three Ananda Vikatan Cinema Awards.
+Kumki was released on 14 December 2012 by Studio Green.
+The film was a critical and a commercial success.
+It won three awards at the 60th Filmfare Awards South, including Best Supporting Actor (Ramaiah).
+The film won seven Tamil Nadu State Film Awards, two Vijay Awards, three South Indian International Movie Awards and three Ananda Vikatan Cinema Awards.
+A spiritual successor Kumki 2, also directed by Solomon, was released in 2025.

 Plot

-The film starts with an introduction to the main characters: the protagonist Bomman (Vikram Prabhu), his pet elephant Manickam, his uncle Kothali (Thambi Ramaiah), and his sidekick Undiyal (Ashvin Raja).
+The film starts with an introduction to the main characters: the protagonist Bomman, Bomman's pet elephant Manickam, Bomman's uncle Kothali, and Bomman's sidekick Undiyal.
 Bomman spends most of his time with Manickam and earns his livelihood by hiring it out for festivals in temples and wedding celebrations.
 Meanwhile, in a village dominated by old principles, a rogue elephant (Komban) ravages crops and ambushes its people.
-Frustrated by this and without any help from the forest officers, their leader decides to bring a kumki elephant to tame Komban.
-Bomman and his crew reach the village as placeholders to stay for a couple of days until the real mahout and kumki elephant arrive.
-Life begins to change for Bomman when he falls in love with Alli (Lakshmi Menon), the daughter of the village leader.
-She is at first reluctant keeping in mind the village's principles but she soon starts to fall for Bomman.
-Life goes on smoothly, until Komban starts randomly attacking the village.
+Frustrated by this and without any help from the forest officers, their leader decides to bring a trained elephant to Komban.
+Bomman and his crew reach the village as placeholders to stay for a couple of days until the real mahout and trained elephant arrive.

+Life begins to change for Bomman when he falls in love with Alli, the daughter of the village leader.
+Alli is at first reluctant keeping in mind the village's principles but soon Alli starts to fall in love for Bomman.
+Life goes on smoothly, until Komban randomly starts attacking the village.
 On the eve of their departure, Komban attacks Manickam.
-Komban's actions kill Kothali and Undiyal and injure Bomman.
-In the ensuing fight between Manickam and Komban, Manickam kills Komban but suffers serious injuries and dies.
+Komban kills Kothali and Undiyal and injure Bomman.
+In the ensuing fight between Manickam and Komban, Manickam kills Komban but Manickam suffers serious injuries and he dies.
 Bomman then cries out loud, regretting that his love had led to the deaths of his crew and Manickam.
-Alli's father then recognizes that Alli and Bomman are in love.
+Alli's father then recognises that Bomman and Alli are in love.
 The film then ends abruptly, leaving Bomman's fate to the viewer's imagination.